Nilonic/Prison-Guard-Simulator/readme.md

 ### How to Contribute

 1. **Fork the Repository:** Start by forking the [Prison Guard Simulator GitHub repository](https://github.com/nilonic/pgs) to your own account.
+2. **Read the Contributing Guidelines:** Before making changes, please read the [Contributing Guidelines](contributing.md) to familiarize yourself with the project's coding standards and other important information.
-2. **Make Changes:** Implement your enhancements, fixes, or features.
+3. **Make Changes:** Implement your enhancements, fixes, or features according to the guidelines.
-3. **Submit a Pull Request:** Once you're satisfied with your changes, submit a pull request.
+4. **Submit a Pull Request:** Once you're satisfied with your changes, submit a pull request.
 Your contributions will be reviewed and considered for inclusion in the main project.

 ## Support and Feedback